-His biographers universally attest to the unusual degree of communion which he enjoys with God in “mental prayer.”
-Upon meeting the Methodists in London in the fall of 1753, Fletcher’s already scrupulous character and spiritual discipline is significantly altered.
-Before his conversion in January 1754, prayer is a part of his legalistic spiritual discipline to save himself.
-But following his conversion, the purpose of his prayer and spiritual discipline changes, though the nature of his practice remains much the same.
-His nearly ascetic practices extend throughout his life, not as practices to gain God’s favor, but as opportunities to enjoy fellowship with God more deeply and to make himself of greater service to Christ.
+His biographers universally attested to the unusual degree of communion which he enjoyed with God in "mental prayer."
+Upon meeting the Methodists in London in the fall of 1753, Fletcher's already scrupulous character and spiritual discipline is significantly altered.
+Before his conversion in January 1754, prayer was a part of his legalistic, spiritual discipline to save himself.
+But following his conversion, the purpose of his prayer and spiritual discipline changed, though the nature of his practice remained much the same.
+His nearly ascetic practices extended throughout his life, not as practices to gain God's favor, but as opportunities to enjoy fellowship with God more deeply and to make himself of greater service to Christ.

-Before accepting the vicarage of Madeley, he is earnestly cultivating close communion with God.
-Each Sunday Fletcher attends the Atcham parish church while still a tutor to the Hills, but at the close of the service, instead of going home in the coach with the family, he usually takes a walk along the Severn River where he enjoys some time in meditation and prayer.
-One of the Hills’ servants, Mr. Vaughan, recalls those occasions when he had the opportunity to join Fletcher:
+Before accepting the vicarage of Madeley, he earnestly cultivated close communion with God.
+Each Sunday Fletcher attended the Atcham parish church while still a tutor to the Hills, but at the close of the service, instead of going home in the coach with the family, he usually took a walk along the Severn River where he enjoyed some time in meditation and prayer.
+One of the Hills' servants, Mr. Vaughan, recalled those occasions when he had the opportunity to join Fletcher:

-One of the ways in which his communion with God affects him, and the character of his ministry, is through a deep sense of the eternal.
-This trait is not only characteristic of Fletcher, but also of a number of the earnest Anglican evangelicals of the eighteenth century.
-Elliott-Binns notes, “They were men for whom life and existence had a seriousness and significance which seems lacking today.
-They saw all things in light of eternity . . .”
-His spiritual discipline, of which prayer is such a vital part, is a means whereby he prepares himself for greater, more zealous temporal ministry by constantly gazing upon the eternal.
-His communion with God cultivates an alertness to the brevity of life and an awareness of the nearness of eternity.
-Good friend Joshua Gilpin writes, “Through every period of his religious life, he appeared as a pilgrim and stranger in the world, unallured by its smiles, unmoved by it frowns, and uninterested in its changes.”
-Mary Fletcher says that he always “walked with death in sight.”
+One of the ways in which his communion with God affected him and the character of his ministry is through a deep sense of the eternal.
+This trait is not only characteristic of Fletcher, but also of a number of the earnest, Anglican evangelicals of the eighteenth century.
+Elliott-Binns notes, "They were men for whom life and existence had a seriousness and significance which seems lacking today.
+They saw all things in light of eternity . . ."
+His spiritual discipline, of which prayer is such a vital part, is a means whereby he prepared himself for greater, more zealous temporal ministry by constantly gazing upon the eternal.
+His communion with God cultivated an alertness to the brevity of life and an awareness of the nearness of eternity.
+Good friend Joshua Gilpin wrote, "Through every period of his religious life he appeared as a pilgrim and stranger in the world, unallured by its smiles, unmoved by it frowns, and uninterested in its changes."
+Mary Fletcher said that he always "walked with death in sight."

-His personal discipline enhances his communion with God and influence with others.
-His own moral character, which he believes so important to the Christian pastor, is shaped, in part, in prayer.
-Fletcher is a man of strong passion, and in his younger years particularly prone to anger.
-Sensitive to this flaw in his character, he “has frequently thrown himself on the floor, and laid there most of the night bathed in tears, imposing victory over his own spirit.”
-In time, he does obtain victory; so much so that, “For twenty years and upwards before his death, no one ever . . . [sees] him out of temper, or . . . [hears] him utter a rash expression, on any provocation whatever.”
-It is his aspiration to conform all of his life to the image of Christ, and to this end he maintains close communion with God.
-Of this ambition, Mary writes,
+His personal discipline enhanced his communion with God and influence with others.
+His own moral character, which he believed so important to the Christian pastor, is shaped, in part, in prayer.
+Fletcher is a man of strong passion and in his younger years particularly prone to anger.
+Sensitive to this flaw in his character, he "has frequently thrown himself on the floor and laid there most of the night bathed in tears, imposing victory over his own spirit."
+In time he does obtain victory; so much so that, "For twenty years and upwards before his death, no one ever . . . [saw] him out of temper, or . . . [heard] him utter a rash expression on any provocation whatever."
+It was his aspiration to conform all of his life to the image of Christ, and to this end he maintained close communion with God.
+Of this ambition, Mary wrote,

-. . . so far as I can say–It was his constant application, to maintain an uninterrupted sense of the divine presence; in order to which, he was slow of speech, and had the greatest government of his words.
-He acted, he spake, he thought as under the immediate eye of God: and thus setting God always before him . . .
+. . . so far as I can say, It was his constant application to maintain an uninterrupted sense of the divine presence; in order to which, he was slow of speech, and had the greatest government of his words.
+He acted, he spoke, he thought as under the immediate eye of God: and thus setting God always before him . . .

-Private prayer is a frequent privilege for Fletcher as well.
-Here he wrestles before God to attain the grace necessary to live a godly life and faithfully perform his ministry.
-From the beginning of his ministry in Madeley, he is deeply sensitive of his need of divine grace to assist him in his care of souls.
-From December 1776 to May 1777, he stays at the home of his close friend, Charles Greenwood, Stoke-Newington seeking to recover his health after the extensive Minute Controversy.
-During this time, he relates a vignette of his early ministry to a member of the Greenwood family:
+Private prayer was a frequent privilege for Fletcher as well.
+Here he wrestled before God to attain the grace necessary to live a godly life and faithfully perform his ministry.
+From the beginning of his ministry in Madeley, he was deeply sensitive of his need of divine grace to assist him in his care of souls.
+From December 1776 to May 1777, he stayed at the home of his close friend, Charles Greenwood, Stoke-Newington seeking to recover his health after the extensive Minute Controversy.
+During this time he related a vignette of his early ministry to a member of the Greenwood family:

-He remains deeply conscious of his own need of grace to faithfully perform his ministry and remains equally alert to the role that prayer plays in receiving that grace.
-His good friend, Henry Venn, who is privileged with the opportunity of visiting with Fletcher at Madeley, notes Fletcher’s dependence upon prayer to execute his ministry: “Dear Mr. Fletcher had such a sense of the weight of his office, that, like his Saviour, he could continue in prayer, in the woods, all night long; and, like Him, lie prostrate on the ground, pleading for grace to fulfill His ministry.”
+He remained deeply conscious of his own need of grace to faithfully perform his ministry and remained equally alert to the role that prayer plays in receiving that grace.
+His good friend, Henry Venn, who is privileged with the opportunity of visiting with Fletcher at Madeley, noted Fletcher's dependence upon prayer to execute his ministry: "Dear Mr. Fletcher had such a sense of the weight of his office that, like his Saviour, he could continue in prayer in the woods, all night long; and, like Him, lie prostrate on the ground pleading for grace to fulfill His ministry."

-The spiritual, moral, and social interests of his parishioners weighs heavily upon him throughout his incumbency.
-From the demands of the parish, he frequently withdraws to his sacred retreats in prayer where he invites God to accompany his public labors.
+The spiritual, moral, and social interests of his parishioners weighed heavily upon him throughout his incumbency.
+From the demands of the parish, he frequently withdrew to his sacred retreats in prayer where he invited God to accompany his public labors.
 Gilpin, having had the privilege of living with Fletcher before he himself was ordained, notes that he frequently retired to his study in private prayer:

 Here, in his study, "the wall of his chamber could exhibit a proof of his vehement intercession; that part of it against which he was accustomed to kneel, appearing deeply stained with the breath he had spent in fervent supplication."

-In January of 1782, Fletcher brings his wife Mary to Madeley for the first time.
-Here she remains until her death on December 9, 1815, thirty years after Fletcher’s death.
-She quickly falls in love with the parishioners of Madeley, but she also deeply loves her husband whom she frequently finds expending his physical energy upon the interests of the parish.
-Fletcher’s already frail condition is exacerbated by his prayer life, which only increases Mary’s concern for him:
+In January of 1782, Fletcher brought his wife Mary to Madeley for the first time.
+Here she remained until her death on December 9, 1815, thirty years after Fletcher's death.
+She quickly few as in love with the parishioners of Madeley, but she also deeply loved her husband whom she frequently found expending his physical energy upon the interests of the parish.
+Fletcher's already frail condition was exacerbated by his prayer life, which only increased Mary's concern for him:

-Mary is sensitive to her husband’s intense love for his parish, and though concerned for his health, she is careful not to interrupt his habit of prayer.
-She is in a large measure responsible for enabling him to minister as effectively as he does in his closing years, the duty and privilege of prayer being one of the many ways in which she supports him.
-Frequently, she gladly accepts his invitations to join with him in prayer for the parish.
-Together they bear the interests of the parish before God in intercessory prayer:
+Mary was sensitive to her husband's intense love for his parish, and though concerned for his health, she is careful not to interrupt his habit of prayer.
+She was, in a large measure, responsible for enabling him to minister as effectively as he did in his closing years, the duty and privilege of prayer being one of the many ways in which she supported him.
+Frequently, she gladly accepted his invitations to join with him in prayer for the parish.
+Together they bore the interests of the parish before God in intercessory prayer:

-Fletcher’s social prayer life is a combination of Anglican liturgy and Methodist extemporary prayer.
-The formal prayers of the Prayer Book are a natural part of the liturgy and his lectures.
+Fletcher's social prayer life was a combination of Anglican liturgy and Methodist extemporary prayer.
+The formal prayers of the Prayer Book were a natural part of the liturgy and his lectures.
 As early as 1758, he can be found reading prayers from the Prayer Book at Methodist chapels in London.
-And his sermon case, used during his incumbency at Madeley, contains the prayers which Fletcher very likely uses before and after preaching.
-As an Anglican priest, he does not shy away from using the “well designed form of prayer” so deeply despised by Abiah Darby.
+And his sermon case, used during his incumbency at Madeley, contained the prayers which Fletcher very likely used before and after preaching.
+As an Anglican priest, he did not shy away from using the "well designed form of prayer" so deeply despised by Abiah Darby.

-Whether visiting in the home of a parishioner, assisting in manual labor, or greeting and conversing with a friend, everything is done with prayer and praise.
-Gilpin takes special note of his public extemporary prayers:
+Whether visiting in the home of a parishioner, assisting in manual labor, or greeting and conversing with a friend, everything was done with prayer and praise.
+Gilpin took special note of his public extemporary prayers:

-His ready disposition to pray can be seen in the last Methodist Conference which he attends.
-In late July 1784, the Fletchers attend the Methodist Conference at Leeds.
-This Conference initially proves to be very divisive between John Wesley and his preachers.
-A great deal of resentment on the part of many of the preachers arises over Wesley’s Deed of Declaration.
-This document placed legal control of British Methodism under the authority of one hundred preachers whom Wesley has personally chosen to succeed him.
-The tension springs from the fact that many of the preachers are excluded from the legal proceedings of the emerging church.
-To help resolve the conflict, Fletcher assumes a mediating posture between Wesley and his preachers.
-His efforts are recorded by one of the itinerants, Charles Atmore, who is also attending the Conference:
+His ready disposition to pray can be seen in the last Methodist Conference which he attended.
+In late July 1784, the Fletchers attended the Methodist Conference at Leeds.
+This Conference initially proved to be very divisive between John Wesley and his preachers.
+A great deal of resentment on the part of many of the preachers arose over Wesley's Deed of Declaration.
+This document placed legal control of British Methodism under the authority of one hundred preachers whom Wesley had personally chosen to succeed him.
+The tension sprung from the fact that many of the preachers were excluded from the legal proceedings of the emerging church.
+To help resolve the conflict, Fletcher assumed a mediating posture between Wesley and his preachers.
+His efforts are recorded by one of the itinerants, Charles Atmore, who also attended the Conference:

-This unusual spectacle on the final day of the Conference dissolves the tensions between Wesley and his preachers.
-But what is not discernable from this account is Fletcher’s prayer which precedes his successful mediation.
-Prior to the final day of Conference, Fletcher privately groans under the burden which the controversy has inflicted upon the proceedings of the Conference.
+This unusual spectacle on the final day of the Conference dissolved the tensions between Wesley and his preachers.
+But what is not discernible from this account is Fletcher's prayer which preceded his successful mediation.
+Prior to the final day of Conference, Fletcher privately groaned under the burden which the controversy had inflicted upon the proceedings of the Conference.
 Mary writes of this experience:

-What may have happened had John Fletcher not been at the Conference at such a critical juncture in Methodist history, one can only speculate.
-What appears more certain is that Fletcher’s life of intercessory prayer, both on the Conference floor and in private, plays a decisive role.
+What may have happened had John Fletcher not been at the Conference at such a critical juncture in Methodist history one can only speculate.
+What appeared more certain is that Fletcher's life of intercessory prayer, both on the Conference floor and in private, played a decisive role.

 Oden writes, "Christ intercedes not only for those most responsive to grace, but for sinners, following the pattern of the suffering Servant who 'made intercession for the transgressors' (Isa.
 53:12).
 Christ's intercession is for all sincere penitents (typified by the unmeritorious thief in Luke 23:24).
 Christ intercedes for all humanity, yet it is said that those who do not believe do not enjoy the effect of his intercession."
 Word of Life, 2:310.